nalucasucsc/stat155/Project 2/readme.md

 # Project 2
 ---
 # Research Question:
-How has the union–nonunion wage gap changed across different industries and demographics from 1977 to 2024, and what implications does this have for compensation strategies in human resources management?
+How has union membership differs bewteen gender, sector, industry, and education from 1973 to 2024?

 ---
 # Analysis Objective
 # Description:
-The objective of this analysis is to summarize and vizualize union-nonunion wage gap trends over time, across sectors (private vs. public), industries (manufatcoring, wholesale and trade retail, public administration), gender (female vs. male), and education (more than college vs. less than college).
+The objective of this analysis is to summarize and vizualize union membership trends over time, across sectors (private vs. public), industries (manufatcoring, wholesale and trade retail, public administration), gender (female vs. male), and education (more than college vs. less than college).
 Time-series plots and group-wise averages will be analyzed to reveal any trends and disparities.
 # Analysis:
-I will be quantifying the relationship between wage gap and demographics (industry, sector, gender, education, year) using linear regression.
+I will be quantifying the relationship between union membership and demographics (industry, sector, gender, education, year) using linear and logistic regression.
 # Prediction:
-I will be using lasso regression to predict wage gaps between union-nonunion workers in specified demographics and sector-industry combinations, while also identifying the most important variables that will predict union-nonunion wage differences.
+I will be using logistic regression to find how industry, gender, sector, and highest education effect total employment, and total members.
 # Main variables of interest:
-* wage_gap (dependent variable)
+* year: year of observation
-* year, industry, sector, gender, highest education (independent variables)
+* industry, sector, gender, highest education: main categories for union presence indicators, total employement and total members(in 1,000's)

 ---
 # Data Description: